BEICBIM/BEICPBLChallenge/Contribute.md

 Please check this content out at the URL below: https://guides.github.com/activities/contributing-to-open-source/

-## Please ensure your pull request adhere to the following:
+## Please ensure your pull request adheres to the following:

 * Search previous suggestions and existing content in the reporsitory before making a new one, as yours may be a duplicate.
 * Make sure your content is useful and hyperlinks are correct and helpful before submitting.